cutlerjay109-create/kaching-tell/README.md

 They are reviewing 50 submissions.
 Most are dashboards with charts.

 They open kaching-tell.
-The agent is running right now, watching 4 live World Cup matches autonomously.
+The agent is running right now, watching every active World Cup match autonomously.
 The ledger shows it already detected goals from past matches.
 Every detection has a mainnet Solana transaction with a timestamp that predates the official stat confirmation.
 Accuracy is 100%.
 Average lead time is 54 seconds.

 They click a transaction hash.
 Solana explorer opens.
 The memo field contains the full detection payload — fixture ID, match clock, spike magnitude, confidence level.
 It was written before the official confirmation arrived.